 Try Changing Your Approach

-If a dinner table discussion isn’t working out, try taking your parent on a tour of the assisted living community you’re interested in.
-Point out, in person, how nice the furniture is, how clean the carpets are, how much fun other seniors are having in a craft room or with a physical activity.
+If a dinner table discussion isn't working out, try taking your parent on a tour of the assisted living community you're interested in.
+Point out, in person, how nice the furniture is, how clean the carpets are, and how much fun other seniors are having in a craft room or with physical activity.

 Your parent might recognize some friends or feel better when they see other seniors enjoying themselves in a quality assisted living community.

 Offer Some Options

 Sometimes, a parent might refuse an assisted living community for personal reasons.
 These reasons are unique to each individual, but they may not like the staff they met, the exterior, or the paint on the walls.
 Your parent might not even be able to put into words why you don't like a place.
 They just don't like it!

 If you think this might be the case with your loved one, respect their opinion.
 Try offering them several brochures to review.
 Start with about three options (no need to overwhelm them) and ask them to pick one they'd like to visit in person.
 Tour that place and start a discussion.